pascalopitz/unoffical-sonos-controller-for-linux/README.md

 	- we can see the list of rooms/zones
 	- the current track info displays
 	- play/pause/prev/next works but the UI is not updating correctly
+	- queue is displaying, and a double click will jump to that track

 ##Install and Run

-You will need bower for this.
+You will need node.js and bower for this.

 First, initialize the project: